Having Numb Hands While Sleeping

 Signs you have carpal tunnel syndrome

-Carpal tunnel sign #1 - Numb hands & fingers
+Carpal tunnel sign #1 - Numbness

-This diagram indicates where ALL carpal tunnel signs occur.
+This diagram indicates where carpal tunnel signs occur.
 They follow where the Median Nerve is (darker areas indicated on the hand).

 The numbness can be so bad that it wakes you up.
 Upon waking, you might feel the need to shake out the numbness.
 Some people find relief by hanging their hand off the bedside.